 We missed the Glockenspiel clock in Munich unfortunately but we managed to be in the right place at the right time to see the Glockenspiel at the Church of Our Lady in Nuremberg which we were really pleased about!

-The black forest is a forested mountain range in Germany, full of mystical and magical myths, and is often associated with the Brothers Grimm fairy tales.
+The black forest is a forested mountain range in Germany, full of mystical and magical tales, and is often associated with the Brothers Grimm fairy tales.
 The black forest covers an area of 6,000 km2, so it is absolutely huge, and you need to spend a good amount of time here to cover some of the amazing things there are to see and do here.

 We didn’t feel that we were able to spend enough time here unfortunately, so we would definitely go back and dedicate a trip especially to the black forest, we loved it that much!